alibig71/General-Information-About-Me-/README.md

 # General Information About Me :)

-Hi Everyone and welcome to my Git Profile,
+Hi Everyone and welcome to my Github Profile,

 My name is Alireza Bigdeli and currently I am a chemical engineering Ph.D. student at the Federal University of Ceara in Brazil.
 I have B.Sc. and M.Sc degrees in the field of petroleum and reservoir engineering from the Univeristy of Tehran.
 And my profeesional programmingg langugae is Fortran.
 Also, I am learning Python recently.